lexnederbragt/MBV3070-H19/lab/5_biopython.md

 fh.close()
 ```

-Run it, (`python name_with_organism.py mb.gbk`) and you will see the ids of the sequences in the `mb.gbk` file printed on screen.
+Run it, (`python name_with_organism.py data/mb.gbk`) and you will see the ids of the sequences in the `mb.gbk` file printed on screen.

-Question: how many sequences are there in that gbk file?
+Question: does this confirm many sequences you found in the gbk file?

 Try running it with the macaca file too.